lukeswitz/Subterfuge/SubdomainTool/Readme.md

 # Subterfuge Subdomain Finder

 Discover hidden subdomains using multiple advanced tools and compile them into a single file.
-Stored for use with Subterfuge.
+Each is checked to be alive using httpx.
+A final list is stored in a folder for use with Subterfuge.

 ## Tools Used